Nanoparty/RogueOne/README.md

 # RogueOne

 A RogueLike 2D game with randomly generated dungeons.
 Try to climb the tower and escape.
-Which will you succumb to, the Monsters, or the Hunger?
+Which will you succumb to first, the Monsters, or the Hunger?

 ![version](https://img.shields.io/badge/Version-1.0-green)
 ![engine](https://img.shields.io/badge/Engine-Unity-blue)